 - Detailed information should be given to patients which includes information about using topical steroids.

-Although some studies have demonstrated some benefit of topical tacrolimus and pimecrolimus, long-term safety of these drugs is not established and there are concerns about an increased risk of malignancy with their use in this condition, which already has a premalignant potential.
+Although some studies have demonstrated some benefit of (unlicensed) topical tacrolimus and pimecrolimus, long-term safety of these drugs is not established and there are concerns about an increased risk of malignancy with their use in this condition, which already has a premalignant potential.
 Therefore, these medications should not be used as first-line treatment.
+They are not recommended for use at any point in the current British Association of Dermatologists guideline.

 NB: oestrogen or testosterone creams should not be used to treat LS.
 Testosterone is no better than petroleum jelly and there may be adverse effects.
 It must not be used in children.